RamielLtd/BadmintonsBest/site/content/blog/which-badminton-racquet-is-best-for-me.md

----
-title: Which Badminton Racquet is Best for Me
-linktitle: Which Badminton Racquet is Best for Me
-categories:
-  - racquets
-date: 2018-07-06T23:25:43.767Z
-description: >-
-  The best way to find the racquet which is best for you is based on a number of factors including; physical strength and attributes, playing ability, play style and price and feel.
-Looking at these six things in combination let’s see how we can pick the best racquet for you.
----
++++
+author = ""
+categories = ["Q&A"]
+date = "2018-07-07"
+description = "I’ve played with the same badminton racquets for over 12 years, it wasn’t until I broke one of only two racquets I had (a Yonex Armortec 900 Power) that I realised I might need to get some more but after 12 years with the same racquets how was I going to be able to pick a new one right for me?" featured = "" featuredalt = "" featuredpath = "" linktitle = "Which Badminton Racquet is Best for Me?" title = "Which Badminton Racquet is Best for Me?" type = "post"

++++

-# Which Badminton Racquet is Best for Me
+# Which Badminton Racquet is Best for Me?

 I’ve played with the same badminton racquets for over 12 years, it wasn’t until I broke one of only two racquets I had (a Yonex Armortec 900 Power) that I realised I might need to get some more but after 12 years with the same racquets how was I going to be able to pick a new one right for me?